jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/1_title.md

 ---
 id: title
 title: "1.
 Title"
+summary:
-checklist: "Identify the report as a systematic review."
+    text: "Identify the report as a systematic review."
 ---

 ## Essential elements